LOUISE MERIWETHER FIRST BOOK PRIZE

 Round 1: All entries will be reviewed by a group of judges made up of staff, board members, and allies of the Feminist Press and TAYO Literary Magazine.
 Finalists for the prize will be notified in October.

-Round 2: The top five (5) submissions chosen in the first round will be reviewed by acclaimed authors Bridgett M. Davis and Ana Castillo, along with a Feminist Press representative and TAYO Literary Magazine editor-in-chief Melissa R. Sipin.
+Round 2: The top five (5) submissions chosen in the first round will be reviewed by acclaimed authors Bridgett M. Davis and Ana Castillo, along with Feminist Press Executive Director and Publisher Jamia Wilson and TAYO Literary Magazine editor-in-chief Melissa R. Sipin.
 The panel will choose one manuscript as the winning entry from that group.
 The winner will be announced in February 2018.

 Contest entries will be accepted beginning at 12:01:01 AM (Eastern Time) on May 1, 2017, and all entries must be received no later than 11:59:59 PM (Eastern Time) on July 31, 2017.
 Entries submitted prior to or after the entry period will not be considered.